 Other transfer options are largely for shopping and retail vouchers, for example a $10 FairPrice voucher will set you back 690 DBS Points.
 The same number of points should be getting you 1,380 KrisFlyer miles, worth about $27.60.
-You should never be using your DBS Points for anything other than KrisFlyer miles or Asia Miles transfers.
+You should never be using your DBS Points for anything other than KrisFlyer miles, Asia Miles or Qantas Frequent Flyer Points transfers.

 There are a few additional benefits with the DBS Woman’s World card, including discounts at a number of beauty and wellness outlets and fashion brands.
 For a full list see the landing page for this card product on the DBS website.

 Some other benefits which we think will be of most interest to our readers are:

 - Complimentary use of Quayside single trip service at JetQuay for the principal cardholder and 1 companion traveling on the same flight (see T&Cs)